DennisSchm/cline-polytope-test/.context/polytope/templates/python.md

 **CRITICAL**: ALWAYS make sure that the template argument points inside the `.templates/` directory!

 Use the build-in `polytope/scaffold` module to create a starting project via:
-`pt run --non-interactive "polytope/scaffold{template: '.templates/python-api', path: 'my-component-name'}"`
+`pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'my-component-name'}"`

 **Parameter explanation:**
 - `template`: Points to the path where the template is stored (e.g., `.templates/python-api`)
 - `path`: Points to the directory where the new project will be created

 ### Examples:
-- API component: `pt run --non-interactive "polytope/scaffold{template: '.templates/python-api', path: 'api'}"`
+- API component: `pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'api'}"`
-- Another API: `pt run --non-interactive "polytope/scaffold{template: '.templates/python-api', path: 'backend'}"`
+- Another API: `pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'backend'}"`

 ## Adding packages to Python components
 Each Python component created with the template includes a custom `{component-name}-add` module for adding packages.